cicada-lang/cicada-plct/docs/manual/introduction.md

 Source code of this manual is available at the `docs/manual/` directory of [cicada repository](https://github.com/cicada-lang/cicada).

-Welcame to give feedback :)
+Welcome to give feedback :)

 # Manual as Standard Library